AyushDhimann/Noodl/src/backend/API.md

 ### Get User Profile
 - **Endpoint:** `GET /users/<wallet_address>`
-- **Description:** Retrieves the complete profile for a single user, including their wallet address, name, and country.
+- **Description:** Retrieves the complete public profile for a single user, including their wallet address, name, and country.
+This endpoint requires no authentication.
 - **Success (200):** Returns the user object.
 - **Error (404):** If the user is not found.